maxmahlke/rocks/docs/core.rst

 ######################

 ``rocks`` provides object-oriented access to the data stored in ssoCards and datacloud.
-The implementation focuses on ease of access and speed: all attributes are accessible via the common dot notation, and queries to ``SsODNet`` are run asynchronously.
+The implementation focuses on ease-of-access and speed: all attributes are accessible via the common dot notation, and queries to ``SsODNet`` are run asynchronously.